sg-s/xolotl/docs/explanation/transpile.md

 ## Generating the C++ file

 When the model structure changes, the C++ file is transpiled and compiled.
-Transpilation is the process of going from the extant MATLAB `xolotl` object to a C++ source code file, which can then be compiled.
+Transpiling is the process of going from the extant MATLAB `xolotl` object to a C++ source code file, which can then be compiled.

+Transpiling works by copying and editing a template file.
+This assures that everything is added in the correct places.
+Once the header files are included in the correct order, the `mexFunction` is put together.
+This function expects a vector of numerical parameters as input, and performs the integration, returning the desired outputs.
+All parameters are declared,
+then the constructors are called to instantiate the objects.

+Next, network components are wired together via their properties containing pointers, and a list of synapses is created.

 ### How headers are resolved